ni/install-systemlink-enterprise/release-notes/09-2022/FileIngestionDatabaseRecovery.md

 1. Run `kubectl get services` and locate `fileingestion-mongodb`, to get the service name.

-1. Port-forward the service locally by running `kubectl port-forward services/fileingestion-mongodb 57017:27017`
+1. RUn `kubectl port-forward services/fileingestion-mongodb 57017:27017` to port-forward the service.

 ## Exporting the database